How to Successfully Set Tasks For a Development Team

 A task that has structure and focuses on the important is easier to grasp and to realize.
 Which is why, I think, it’s important for the team to settle on the types and content of tasks they’re going to work with in advance.

-In my view, there are three types of tasks: developing new features, bug fixes and investigations.
+In my view, there are three types of software development tasks: developing new features, bug fixes and investigations.
 These all have their own distinct features.
 To maintain a good task structure, focus on these, and on what’s really important.

 Many approaches to formulating tasks exist, but their common goal is to describe features in detail and provide valuable information.
 They usually consist of: